-This do This document is controlled while it remains on the Jabiru server.
-Once this no longer applies the document becomes uncontrolled.
-ISSUE 19 20 21 22 23 Dated: May 2021 Issued By: DM Page: 78 of 205
+This document is controlled while it remains on the Jabiru server.
+Once this no longer applies the document becomes uncontrolle becomes uncontrolled.
+ISSUE 19 20 21 22 23 24 Dated: 30/08/2024 Issued By: DM Page: 78 of 205

-Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starre L JEM0001-23 Jabiru 2200 & 3300 Aircraft Engines
+Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starra L JEM0001-24 Jabiru 2200 & 3300 Air craft Engines

 - Top End Overhaul: Check for cracks between the valve seats and for movement of the valve seats in the cylinder head.
 Also check for cracking around the exhaust manifold stud threads.
 Dye penetrant testing may be required. - Figure 89 (right) is a cylinder head in which the cylinder has crushed into the cylinder head.
 This can be caused by over-tensioning or operating the engine with too-high CHT's.
-This is not acceptable for reuse as it alters the engines compression ratio.
+This is not acceptable for re-use as it alters the engines compression ratio.